asmundstavdahl/notes-go-1/README.md

 │   └── note.html     # Template for viewing a single note
 ├── static/           # (Optional) For any static assets like CSS (very basic for PoC) │   └── style.css     # (Currently empty)
-├── notes.json        # Simple JSON file for data persistence (for PoC) ├── DESIGN_POC.md     # Design document for the PoC
+├── notes.db          # SQLite database file for data persistence (for PoC) ├── DESIGN_POC.md     # Design document for the PoC
 └── README.md         # This file
 ```